pulzze/autoflow-documentation/docs/Documentation/Examples/API/PUT/Index.md

 <img src={put_main2} alt="Version Location" class="myResponsiveImg" width="800px"/>

 :::tip
-Also, you can make this path by <a href="https://swagger.io/docs/specification/about/">OpenAPI</a> schema on rightside!
+Also, you can make this path by <a href="https://swagger.io/docs/specification/about/">OpenAPI</a> schema on the right side!
 :::

 <hr/>

-## 2. Add New Path in Server!
+## 2. Add a New Path to the Server!
-Let's Add New Path in Server!<br/>
+Let's Add a New Path to the Server!<br/>
-As you know, we already made Server from <a href="/docs/Documentation/Examples/API">API Example Page</a>. <br/>
+As you know, we already made a Server from the <a href="/docs/Documentation/Examples/API">API Example Page</a>. <br/>

 ### 2.1.
 Click Server Page, Then Click Server Operation!